airobert/PAAMS16/README.md

-Dynamic Epistemic Learning Course
+This is my code for my paper submitted to PAAMS the project was a part of the course Dynamic Epistemic Learning Course

-Robert White: ai.robert.wangshuai@gmail.com
+Robert White (Shuai Wang): ai.robert.wangshuai@gmail.com

 In case of confusion: